In almost every nook and cranny of the spiritual field, you’ll hear the ego spoken about with contempt and sometimes it is plain demonized.

 - How can you be a personality when it is constantly fluctuating and transforming?
 Think back to your personality 5 years ago, then 15 years ago.
 Did you have the exact same personality that you do now?

 - How can you be your emotions when they are constantly coming and going, ebbing and flowing?
 Not only that but do you really control your emotions?
 Where do they come from?
-Do you really control them?
+Do you really plan or control them?

 - How can you be your beliefs when what you believed 10-30 years ago isn’t what you believe today?
 Your beliefs are influenced by your conditioning, upbringing, and society … how can they be “you” or “yours”?

 - How can you be your memories when they come, go, and even alter?
 Did you know that there is such a thing as “false memory”?
 When remembering the past, the mind has a tenuous and colored perception that is subject to change and alteration.
 How can your memories be you?

 As we can see, everything that we unquestionably believe we are isn’t really us – it is frail, changeable, and in truth, lacking in solidity.
 So who or what really defines “me” or “you”?
 What has been there all along that has never changed?

 What has been there to witness everything that has happened in your life?
 What never changes?
 What is the most fundamental core of who we are?

 Explore this question for a few moments and you’ll realize that it’s …